Deformation of rational singularities and Hodge structure

-This is compatible with the assertion~(3) in Theorem~2.
-Actually we can deduce (1.3.3) from the assertion~(3) under the hypotheses of Theorem~2 assuming further that $n=2$ and the monodromy is {\it unipotent\1} (after taking a base change), see (2.3.6) below.
-Note that $({\rm IC}_X\Q)|_{X_0}$ may change after a base change. \msn {\bf Example~1.3.} Let
+This is compatible with the assertion~(6) in Theorem~2.
+Actually we can deduce (1.3.3) from the assertion~(6) under the hypotheses of Theorem~2 assuming further that $n=2$ and the monodromy is {\it unipotent\1} (after taking a base change), since the center of symmetry of the weight filtration $W$ is shifted by 1 for the unipotent monodromy part, see (2.3.6) below.
+Note that $({\rm IC}_X\Q)|_{X_0}$ may change after a base change. \sk We can verify (1.3.3) for a concrete example as below. \msn {\bf Example~1.3.} Let

 where $f$ is defined by $t$, and $\De\subset\C$ is a unit disk.
-This is the base change (or fiber product) of
+This is the base change of